NovakTheBrave/Python-Virtual-Robot-Representation/README.md

 # Python-Virtual-Robot-Representation

 These four python files represent the operations of a "robot" that runs through a set of actions.
-Instead of controlling robot arms, the program just prints out the actions as they are preformed.
+Instead of controlling robot arms, this program prints out the actions as they are preformed.

 The robot must assemble kits in a factory consisting of red, green, and blue parts.
 To do so, it receives user inputs to determine the number of parts in the storage bins that it pulls from, the number of parts already in the kits, and the number of parts left to be placed in the kits.
 Then, it runs through a series of actions based on these inputs.